 But when applying for a mortgage, these deductions can actually hurt you.
 Here’s why: Lenders generally consider your after-deduction income when deciding whether to approve your mortgage application.
 So, if you claim a lot of deductions when doing your taxes, it can actually lower your after-deduction income so significantly that you may not qualify for a mortgage, or the approval amount may be too low.
 As such, keep all this in mind, run the cost-benefit analysis and trade-off of being able to receive a mortgage versus claiming a lot of deductions on your taxes.

 - Since getting a mortgage when you’re self-employed can be more complicated than if you were a salaried worker, you may want to consider hiring a mortgage broker.

 - Another professional that may be worth paying for?
 An accountant, who can help you gather the necessary paperwork when applying for a mortgage.

-- Credit score and debt-to-income ratio matters, so ensure both of these are in great shape before you apply for a mortgage.
+- Credit score and debt-to-income ratio matter, so ensure both of these are in great shape before you apply for a mortgage.